CrazyHilly/military-gear-catalog/README.md

 - View detailed information and photos of the products
 - Filter product list by category or country of origin
 - Search for products within a category or across the catalog
-- Create personal account and add products to a wishlist
+- Create a personal account and add products to a wishlist
 - Get store contact info to order by phone or visit in person

 #### ⚙️ Features